Home

 All about Basalt and Conglomerate Properties

 Know all about Basalt and Conglomerate properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Basalt belongs to Igneous Rocks while Conglomerate belongs to Sedimentary Rocks.Texture of Basalt is Glassy, Massive, Porphyritic, Scoriaceous, Vesicular whereas that of Conglomerate is Clastic.
 Basalt appears Dull and Soft and Conglomerate appears Shiny and Rounded.
-The luster of Basalt is not available while that of Conglomerate is dull.
+The luster of Basalt is while that of Conglomerate is dull.
 Basalt is available in black, brown, light to dark grey colors whereas Conglomerate is available in beige, black, brown, buff, light to dark grey, orange, rust, white, yellow colors.
 The commercial uses of Basalt are an oil and gas reservoir, commemorative tablets, creating artwork, used in aquariums and that of Conglomerate are cemetery markers, in aquifers, tombstones.

 Compare Igneous Rocks